 We are focused on providing long-term growth in the net asset value per share of our business.
 We derive the majority of our operating income and cash flow from the production associated with our E&P business and expect this to continue in the future.
-We expect our production volumes will continue to increase due to the ongoing development of our Northeast and Southwest Appalachia divisions.
+We expect our production volumes will continue to increase due to the ongoing development of our Northeast and Southwest Appalachia properties.
 The price we expect to receive for our production is a critical factor in the capital investments we make in order to develop our properties.
 In recent years, there has been significant volatility in natural gas prices as evidenced by New York Mercantile Exchange, or NYMEX, natural gas prices ranging from a high of \$13.58 per MMBtu in 2008 to a low of \$1.91 per MMBtu in 2012 with wider fluctuations recently seen at regional pricing points reflecting basis differentials.
+Since the second half of 2014, the industry has faced an increasingly challenging commodity price environment.
+While we believe there may be improving supply and demand dynamics in the future, we will continue to exercise flexibility and discretion with our capital investment program.
 Natural gas prices fluctuate due to a variety of factors we cannot control or predict.
 These factors, which include increased supplies of natural gas due to greater exploration and development activities, weather conditions, political and economic events, and competition from other energy sources, impact supply and demand for natural gas, which in turn determines the sales prices for our production.
 Going forward, we will be impacted by crude oil and natural gas liquids ("NGL") prices which have been volatile and have recently declined significantly.
 In addition to the factors identified above, the prices we realize for our production are affected by our hedging activities as well as locational differences in market prices, including basis differentials.
+Considering price impacts only and using the first-day-of-the-month prices of natural gas, oil and NGLs for the first ten months of 2015 and forecast prices for the remainder of 2015, we expect that a material amount of our proved undeveloped reserves at December 31, 2014 will be revised downward at year-end 2015.
+Our proved undeveloped reserves were approximately 45% of our total proved reserves at December 31, 2014.
+Using the same pricing scenario to determine the ceiling amount in our full cost ceiling test is likely to result in a material write-down in the fourth quarter of 2015 similar in magnitude to the write-down in the second quarter of 2015 (\$944 million, net of tax), or larger, before consideration of moves from unevaluated properties.

-Three Months Ended June 30, 2015 Compared with Three Months Ended June 30, 2014
+Three Months Ended September 30, 2015 Compared with Three Months Ended September 30, 2014

-We reported a net loss attributable to common stock of \$815 million for the three months ended June 30, 2015, or \$(2.13) per diluted share, compared to net income attributable to common stock of \$207 million, or \$0.59 per diluted share, for the three months ended June 30, 2014.
+We reported a net loss attributable to common stock of \$1.8 billion for the three months ended September 30, 2015, or (\$4.62) per diluted share, compared to net income attributable to common stock of \$211 million, or \$0.60 per diluted share, for the three months ended September 30, 2014.